zmmsayeed/qp-assessment/README.md

 	docker-compose up --build
 	```

-#### API endpoints and example for each of the functionality is given below!
+#### API endpoints and example for each of the functionality is shown above!

 ## Thank you!